MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/enable-mailbox-auditing.md

       Get-MailboxFolderStatistics -Identity <MailboxIdentity> -FolderScope RecoverableItems | Where-Object {$_.Name -eq 'Audits'} | Format-List FolderPath,FolderSize,ItemsInFolder
       ```

-    - You can't directly access an audit log record in the Recoverable Items folder; instead, you use the **Search-MailboxAuditLog** cmdlet or search the Office 365 audit log to find and view mailbox audit records.
+    - You can't directly access an audit log record in the Recoverable Items folder; instead, you use the **Search-MailboxAuditLog** cmdlet or search the audit log to find and view mailbox audit records.

 - If a mailbox is placed on hold or assigned to a retention policy in the Compliance Center, audit log records are still retained for the duration that's defined by the mailbox's *AuditLogAgeLimit* property (90 days by default).
 To retain audit log records longer for mailboxes on hold, you need to increase mailbox's *AuditLogAgeLimit* value.